 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!”
 (Matthew 7:21-23)

 But Then Luke introduce us to someone who actually did.
+A Roman Centurion.
 Perhaps he was among those who heard Jesus’ sermon.
-He was a gentile by birth and a solider by profession.
+He was a Gentile by birth and a soldier by profession.
 Why do I say this man recognized the authority of Jesus?

 Read Luke 7:1-10